 As graduates of the Masters in Dance Science at Trinity Laban Conservatoire of Music and Dance (London), active members of the International Association for Dance Medicine and Science (IADMS), and key personnel for Safe in Dance International (SiDI), the presenters have an international reputation for advocating for research-informed healthy dance practice.

-Their forthcoming book Safe Dance Practice: An applied dance science perspective is the culmination of their collective experience researching and applying dance science principles to practice.
-It is available to pre-order now from Human Kinetics.
+Their book Safe Dance Practice: An applied dance science perspective is the culmination of their collective experience researching and applying dance science principles to practice.
+It is available to order now from Human Kinetics.

 Subscribe to our newsletters